hldohaga/upfnabp/bpupfandnaEng.md

 ##       name   p.value
 ## 1: educfin 0.0007784
 ```
-There are differences in ethnicity.
+There are differences in ethnicity as divided into 5 subgroups.
 The differences in qimd, using the 2010 definitions, are not statistically significant.
+There is a difference in the age of finishing education.

 ```